whyliuxing/reverse-engineering-journal/README.md

 ## *<p align='center'> GDB Tips (2/15/17) </p>*
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * Default display assembly in AT&T notation.
 To change it to the more readable and superior Intel notation: set disassembly-flavor intel.
 To make this change permanent, write it in the .gdbinit file
+* __Hooks__: user-defined command such as when command ? is ran, user-defined command 'hook-?' will be executed (if it exists)
+  + When reversing, it could be useful to hook on breakpoints by using hook-stop
+  + How to define a hook:
+    * define hook-?
+    * ...commands...
+    * end
 * i command displays information on the item specified to the right of it
   + i proc mappings: show mapped address spaces
   + i b: show all breakpoints